-This lakefront festival features a powwow, canoe rides, Aztec dancers, lacrosse lessons and fireworks.
+This lakefront festival features a powwow, canoe rides, cooking demonstrataions, Aztec dancers and lacrosse lessons.

 The Victorian estate on the Mississippi River hosts horses, restored carriages and drivers in period dress for competitive arena and cross-country sport driving, a passion of the frontier aristocrats who built it.

 There will be more than 80 artists performing at more than 30 venues across the city, with some performances free and some ticketed.